Engineering and Technology School with NZQA Confidence in Educational Performance and Self-Assessment capacity Read More

 Savings Account

-A sum of money is deposited for a fixed period of time at a higher level of interest than is normally available from savings accounts.
-You cannot usually withdraw money during the fixed period of time, without incurring a penalty.
+A sum of money is deposited for a fixed period at a higher level of interest than is normally available from savings accounts.
+You cannot usually withdraw money during the fixed period, without incurring a penalty.
 Banks require minimum amounts (e.g. NZ$1000) to open a term deposit/investment.
 Deposit/investment periods range from 30 days to 5 years.
+Bankcards

 Bankcards allow you to access your accounts, through ATMs and use EFTPOS, without going into the bank.
-When you open a bank account you’ll receive information about your bankcard and how to use it.
+When you open a bank account you’ll receive information about your bank card and how to use it.
 You’ll be asked to select your own 4-digit Personal Identification Number (PIN) which must be keyed in every time you use your card.
-You should never tell anyone else your PIN number, even a bank teller!
+You should never tell anyone else your PIN, even a bank teller!

 Credit cards